-We have 5 Categories within Daily Fintech, neatly coinciding with the 5 days of the week.
+We have 5 Categories that coincide with the 5 days of the week:

-We define Wealth broadly as being any amount of capital, small or large, that is allocated to financial assets (private equity, public stocks, bonds, currencies, real estate, precious metals, art etc).
+We define Wealth broadly as being any amount of capital, small or large, that is allocated to financial assets (private equity, public stocks, bonds, currencies both Fiat and Crypto, real estate, precious metals, art and so on).
 We include both short-term trading as well as long-term investment.
 Customers wanting their capital to grow can be passive (leaving it to professionals) or active (sending time to find assets to trade/invest).